Noddin-Robotmakers/Website/Fun-Things.md

 We ate pizza pretty commonly, mostly when sessions ran over lunchtime or dinnertime.
 This was also a good time for us to review our progress and what we needed to work on.
+The pizza also helped us regain some energy after long hours of work and testing.

 ## High Robot game scores

 High scores in our robot game were pure practice.
 It was fun when we had to change the code and then we got a better score.
 Our tests were fun even if we failed.
 We kept trying till we got it right.

 ## Mission Mix-Up